THE SOUTH WEST

 Holsworthy Methodist Church.
 This is a fairly large building with an impressive interior (featuring Terrazzo marble floors and wrought iron decorative panels on the gallery front).
 The building houses a moderate two-clavier instrument by Geo.
 Osmond & Co., of Taunton, last rebuilt in 1953 – although it was cleaned in 1976, by Ray Greaves, of Plymouth.
 This organ sounds larger than it is, particularly the Swell Cornopean (the only chorus reed), which is, frankly, enormous.
 There is a frighteningly original (or perhaps confused) Acoustic Bass 32ft. on the Pedal Organ, which has been arranged so that the top six notes sound on the 16ft. octave of the Open Diapason, and the lower two (repeating) octaves are quinted on this stop.
 It has been known to cause slight structural damage….

 SS.
 Peter and Paul, Holsworthy.
-An 18th C. case, with several old stops, an interesting old Flauto 8ft. on the G.O. and the heaviest mechanincal action you have ever played - guaranteed.
+An 18th C. case, with several old stops, an interesting old Flauto 8ft. on the G.O. and the heaviest mechanical action you have ever played - guaranteed.
 Just get someone to add Swell to Great after you have begun to play Widor's Toccata....

 Barnstaple Parish Church.
 An interesting rebuild of an organ by Crang, undertaken jointly by Lance Foy and Michael Farley.
 The organ stretches back a long way into the chancel; however, from the Nave it is less impressive tonally than at the console.

 All Saints' Church, Okehampton.
 Whilst at school, I practised regularly on this instrument.
-It is a rebuild by Hele (under the auspices of their parent company JWW Walker).
+It is a rebuild by Hele (under the auspices of their parent company JW Walker).
 Therefore, it has what is to all intents a handsome 'Walker' console.
 It is a fairly large three-clavier instrument, with a small amount of extension, in order to augment the scheme.
 This includes a Trombone/Trumpet/Clarion rank, available in various pitches on the Pedal, Positive and G.O.
 Positioned directly behind the west façade, it speaks authoratitively, with thrilling éclat down the north aisle.
 (This reads as 'It is unbelievably loud if you happen to be standing in front of the instrument.')
 The case, of medium oak and gilded pipes, is impressive and was constructed by a local woodcarver, Mr. J. Northcott, of Ashwater, who commenced this large undertaking in 1921.

 Saint Michael's Church, Great Torrington.
 This comparatively large edifice now houses the organ which was originally built for Sherwell Congregational Chapel, Plymouth, by 'Father' Willis, in 1860.
 It replaced an undistinguished extension instrument, built by the John Compton Organ Company, in 1949.
 (I once played the previous organ, and was not particularly impressed either with its workaday sound or utilitarian console.)
 The restored 'Willis' organ was transferred to this church by Lance Foy, in 1991.
 At this time, he also made the G. O. reeds playable from the Pedal and Choir organs.
 I discovered, during a recital (on the night when Tony Blair was thrust into a position of great responsibility, onto an unsuspecting British public) that it was possible, by means of the Choir octave couplers and Choir to Great, to achieve additional 16ft. and 2ft. chorus reed effects on the G.O.
 However, the instrument is essentially unspoiled and is well worth a visit.

-St. David's, Exeter.
 Impressively loud instrument built by Dicker and rebuilt by Hele & Co., in 1902.
 The church was designed by W.D.Caröe and is architecturally outstanding.

 Ottery Saint Mary.
 This church and Exeter Cathedral are the only two English ecclesiastical buildings to have symmetrical towers functioning as transepts.
 The organ is - or was - a two-clavier, largely rebuilt by Eustace & Alldridge, whilst John Eustace was organist there.
 It boasted such features as the G. O. chorus being contained behind screens of chicken-wire....
 This is probably worth seeing.
 I believe that it was restored a year or two ago.